-I will see you once a week, and appointments last around 50 minutes unless we agree to something different.
-If you arrive early or late, I will not be able to see you outside the times we decided.
+I will see you once a week, for around 50 minutes, unless we agree to something different.
+If you arrive early or late for an appointment, I will not see you outside the agreed times.

 How long we will work together

 Unless we agree otherwise, I will see you for as long as it is helpful.
-From time to time, we will review our work together to keep things on track.
+From time to time, we will review our work together, just to keep things on track.
 You may finish counselling at any time.
-Please let me know before our last meeting that you want to finish so that we can plan a proper ending.
+Please let me know before our last meeting that you want to end therapy so we can plan a proper ending.

 What you will pay

-If I have to cancel or rearrange an appointment, I will let you know as soon as possible.
-If I cannot do so myself, a colleague might contact you on my behalf.
-They would only know your appointment time and contact details.
-They do not know about the things we discuss.
+I will let you know as soon as possible if I must change an appointment.
+If I am incapacitated, someone will contact you on my behalf.
+The person contacting you will know only your essential contact details.
+They don’t know anything about the things we discuss.

 If you need to cancel or change an appointment, please let me know at least two working days in advance.
 Otherwise, you will have to pay for the missed/rearranged session, even though you did not attend.
-If you are more than 15 minutes late without letting me know, I may consider your appointment cancelled.
-If you miss three meetings, I will assume that you no longer want to participate in therapy and will invoice you for the missed sessions.
+Should you be more than 15 minutes late for an appointment, I will consider it cancelled.
+If you miss three sessions, I will assume that you no longer want therapy and invoice you for the missed sessions.

-We would not, usually, have contact outside sessions.
-If we do meet by chance, I will only acknowledge or speak to you with your prior agreement and will not discuss session material.
-In that way, I aim to protect your confidentiality, especially if you are with other people.
+We would not, typically, have contact outside sessions.
+If we meet by chance, I will only acknowledge or speak to you with your prior agreement and will not discuss session material.
+This practice helps to protect your confidentiality, especially if you are with other people.

 Staying the course

-Counselling can be demanding and, at times, challenging.
-Sometimes it can feel like you have said too much.
-If this happens, it might seem hard to come back.
-However, it is important to attend regularly, keeping absences to a minimum.
+Counselling can be challenging and demanding.
+Sometimes you might feel you have said too much.
+If this happens, it’s hard to come back.
+Do try to attend regularly, keeping absences to a minimum.

 Is it confidential?

-Confidentiality means that what you tell me is kept as private as possible.
-If I become concerned about your safety or the safety of others, I might need to breach confidentiality.
-Where possible, I would discuss with you who I need to talk to and what I’m going to say, in a supportive and open way before doing do.
-Unless it is an emergency, I will not speak to other people about you without discussing it with you first.
+Confidentiality means I will keep anything you me as private as possible.
+If I become seriously concerned about your safety or the safety of others, I might have to talk to someone about it.
+Unless it is an emergency, I won’t talk to anyone about you without discussing it with you first.

-I have a clinical supervisor and might discuss the things we talk about with them.
-I will only use your first name, so they will not know who you are.
-They will keep what is discussed confidential.
+Like all UK therapists, I have a clinical supervisor and might discuss the things we talk about with them.
+They are also bound by an ethical framework and will keep anything we discuss confidentially.

 If I see you on your own and with others, anything said one-to-one remains confidential between us.
-However, if you told me something that would significantly impact them, you might have to tell them too for us to be able to work together.
-If you did not, I might not be able to continue to work with you.
+However, if you told me something serious that would affect them, you might have to inform them, too.
+If you choose not to inform them, I might not continue to work with you.

-I am a registered member of a professional body and work to their ethical framework.
+I am a registered member of a recognised professional body and abide by their ethical framework.
 If you are unhappy with any aspect of my service, please discuss it with me as soon as possible.
 I will do all I can to resolve any difficulties to your satisfaction.
-If we are unable to resolve any issue, I will offer the services of an experienced mediator, independent of this practice.
-If you are still not satisfied, you may raise a complaint with my professional body.
+If we cannot resolve any issue, I will offer the services of an experienced mediator.
+If you remain unsatisfied, you can raise a complaint with my professional body.